 Pregnancy Symptoms #11:

-Perhaps the weirdest symptom of early pregnancy is a persistent metallic taste in the mouth that lingers even after eating food.
+Perhaps the weirdest early pregnancy symptom is a persistent metallic taste in the mouth that lingers even after eating food.
 Many women have reported this early sign of pregnancy without understanding where it came from or why it was happening.

 But tasting pennies or aluminum is a true side effect of the hormonal shifts that are taking place in your body.